-- Brighton College, Phoenix, Arizona - Charisma University, Providenciales, Turks and Caicos Islands, British West Indies - Euro College (EC), Kumanovo, Macedonia - University of Fairfax (UOF), Fairfax, Virginia
+- Brighton College, Phoenix, Arizona

+- Charisma University, Providenciales, Turks and Caicos Islands, British West Indies

+- essential college, Bruno, Czech Republic

+- Euro College (EC), Kumanovo, Macedonia

+- University of Fairfax (UOF), Fairfax, Virginia

 All transfer requests are reviewed as described above but the approved courses / programs from the institutions listed above are automatically accepted as long as the student passes the course / program with the grade(s) required for transfer.
 Questions concerning the transfer of credits should be directed to info@apollos.edu.